Universal scaling of the velocity field in crack front propagation

-In our experimental conditions, we are not able to detect the short distance behavior, as it occurs at distances comparable with the characteristic size $d_0$ of the disorder, but we confirm the large distance decay.
-This proves that the elastic kernel of the crack front is long-range in this experiment, confirming the interpretation provided by Chopin~{\it et al.}~\cite{chopin2018} who used the same experimental system to investigate the depinning dynamics of interfaces from a single obstacle.
-Interestingly, varying the crack speed $v_d$ does not change the distance to the critical depinning point.
-This rather counter-intuitive behavior results from the velocity dependence of the material toughness.
-As shown in \cite{chopin2018}, this implies that the characteristic mobility $\mu$ involved in the equation~\eqref{eq:Movement equation} scales with the mean crack speed $v_d$ so that the distance $v_d/\mu$ to the critical point remains constant (see also SupMat).
+Our experiment confirms the large distance decay as $1/x^2$.
+This proves that the elastic kernel of the crack front is long-range in this experiment~\cite{chopin2018}.
+For both velocities the large scale behavior breaks down for distances of $2$-$3$ pixels.
+This is consistent with our estimation $\xi_v \simeq 2 d_0$ at the end of appendix A \citep{SupMat}.
+At variance with the simulation, varying the crack speed $v_d$ does not affect the scale $\xi_v$.
+This rather counter-intuitive behavior results from the velocity dependence of the material toughness \cite{kolvin2015}.
+This induces that the characteristic mobility $\mu$ involved in equation~\eqref{eq:Movement equation} scales with the mean crack speed $v_d$ so that the distance $v_d/\mu$ to the critical point remains constant \cite{chauve2000} (see \cite{chopin2018} and the last section of appendix A \cite{SupMat}).